banner

 Our Work

 In India’s governance structures, districts play a critical role in driving last mile reform implementation in our classrooms.
-Focussing on districts as the unit of change, CSF’s DPMUs have emerged as a key catalyst in driving district-level implementation of the FLN mission by working with education officials, mentors and teachers to drive implementation fidelity.
+Focussing on districts as the unit of change, CSF’s District Project Management Units (DPMUs) have emerged as a key catalyst in driving district-level implementation of the state FLN missions.
+We work with education officials, mentors and teachers to drive implementation fidelity, leading to improvement in student learning outcomes at both the district and state levels.
+Anchored in structured guidelines, capacity building and robust monitoring, this approach strengthens classroom delivery, drives measurable improvements in student learning and creates scalable models for system-wide adoption.

 CSF-led DPMUs work across five key pathways to build systems and enable district teams for effective FLN implementation.